 The Importance of Holistic Therapies in Treatment

 Supportive therapies are most effective when utilized in conjunction with traditional therapies.
-So, they are not meant for to be the only type of therapy used in treatment.
+So, they are not meant to be the only type of therapy used in treatment.
 In fact, they are simply an addition to the already experienced benefits of treatment.
-And, work to help individuals work in areas of life they may not in traditional therapy settings like addressing the experience of physical pain, self-love, and spirituality.
-Basically, holistic therapies, or supportive therapies, can be used throughout treatment to help individuals access benefits of therapy they may not experience with traditional therapy settings.
+And they work to help individuals work in areas of life they may not in traditional therapy settings.
+For example, traditional therapies may not address the experience of physical pain, self-love, and spirituality.
+Basically, holistic therapy, or supportive therapy, can be used throughout treatment to help individuals access benefits of therapy they may not experience with traditional therapy settings.

 Types of Supportive Therapies at The Willow Place for Women

-If you would like to take advantage of treatment that not only includes traditional therapy but supportive therapies as well, The Willow Place for Women can help.
+Do you think supportive therapy can help you?
+Would you like to take advantage of treatment that includes both traditional therapy and supportive therapies?
+The Willow Place for Women is the place for you.
 Our daytime program allows patients to continue with school or work while getting the vital support they need for addiction and/or eating disorders!